Water Supply & Demand #

 - Delivers about 4,500 acre-feet of other raw water obligations

-During more severe droughts, restrictions or other measures may be needed to reduce demands to match available supplies per the Water Supply Shortage Response Plan.
+During more severe droughts, restrictions or other measures may be needed to reduce demands to match available supplies per the Water Shortage Action Plan.
 Every year, the City encourages water conservation to make efficient use of a scarce and valuable resource.
-Learn more about how Utilities manages its current water supplies while planning for future demands in the Fort Collins Water Supply and Demand Management Policy Revision Report (PDF 5MB).
+Learn more about how Utilities manages its current water supplies while planning for future demands in the Fort Collins Water Supply and Demand Management Policy Revision Report.